What Should A Newborn Sleep In?

 Baby Should Sleep in the Crib

-Under no circumstances should your newborn sleep in bed with you.
+Even though it’s fun and sometimes convenient, your newborn shouldn’t sleep in bed with you.
 Not only is it a bad practice, it’s unsafe.
 A significant number of infants die each year sleeping in bed with their parents.
 Even without you in it, an adult bed is generally unsafe for a newborn – it has no rails, is high from the floor, and has pillows and loose blankets that present suffocation hazards.
-For more, see my post on baby sleep safety guidelines.
+For more, see the latest baby sleep safety guidelines.

 It’s safer, and probably easier, to let your baby sleep in a mini crib or bassinet next to your bed.
 See our mini crib reviews for some recommendations.